adityat/fastconsensus/README.md

 .
 ```

 where the first two numbers in each row are connected nodes and the third number is the edge weight.
-If only two numbers are provided the graph is treated as an unweighted graph.
+If only two numbers are provided the graph is treated as unweighted.

 ```